 According to the California Grape Acreage Report 2019 Summary only 323 acres of Roussanne are grown in all of California.
-In contrast, over 92,000 acres of Chardonnay are found in the golden state, the most of any white wine grape.
+In contrast, over 92,000 acres of Chardonnay are found in the Golden State, the most of any white wine grape.

 Unlike Albarino which has increased from 255 acres to 456 acres in the past decade, the report says the number of Roussanne acres in California is only up by 25.
 There’s not a whole lot of Roussanne grown in France either; in the 60s it was down to 54 hectares!
-Mostly it’s in the Rhône where it originated and it’s famous as the only grape in Château de Beaucastel’s Roussanne Vieilles Vignes.
+Mostly it’s in the Rhône where it originated and it’s famous as the only grape in the coveted Château de Beaucastel’s Roussanne Vieilles Vignes.
 (Side note: not knowing this, I asked for a sample for our Chateauneuf-du-Pape article at my birthday.
 That was a definite sorry and no!)

 The joys of Roussanne are plentiful.
 Typically a lovely yellow gold, the intense aromatics entice you further, and then you are rewarded with a generous, lively mouthfeel, with various floral, fruit, herbal, and spice notes including chamomile, pear, citrus, and stone fruit.

 While the joys may be plentiful, so are the challenges: Roussanne is finicky, it ripens late, and those clusters ripen unevenly.